Prof. Jian-Guang Ni

 Research Direction

 On top of the brain connectome, cognitive functions emerge from integrating dynamic, interareal neuronal communications and neural computing at different spatio-temporal levels.
 Dysfunction of neural communication and computing often serves as biological hall-marks for many mental and cognitive disorders.
 Understanding the semantics, syntax and algorithms of neuronal communication with systems neuroscience approaches is believed to be the key to decipher the nature of human intelligence and cognition.
-By combining inter-disciplinary tools including in vivo high-density multi-channel recordings, two-photon imaging, parametric behavior, activity-dependent genetic labeling and mathematical simulations, we are investigating the following topics :
+By combining inter-disciplinary tools including in vivo high-density multi-channel recordings, calcium imaging, parametric behavior, machine learning & AI tools, we are investigating the following topics:

 1. Neural dynamics of learning and memory, including its information coding and neural communication mechanism.